nacgarg/analog-playground/audio-engine/README.md

 A Module is essentially a "node" within the audio graph.
 A derived Module can have multiple inputs (InputJacks) and outputs (OutputJacks).
 The AudioGraph will call its `process()` function after making sure that any inputs are processed.
 InputJacks and OutputJacks have a `connected` field that can be used to modify behavior or optimize a Module's `process()`, for example, if an independent output is not used it doesn't need to be computed, and if an input isn't connected then a module can revert to default values or something like an LFO.

+## Issues

+- AudioGraph should allocate buffers for modules that have more outputs than inputs... not sure the best way to do this